CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 }
 ```

-In the example we create `ArrayList` and we add in it several elements from different types: `string`, `int`, `double` and `DateTime`.
-After that we iterate over the elements and print them.
+In the example, we create `ArrayList` and we add in it several elements from different types: `string`, `int`, `double` and `DateTime`.
+After that, we iterate over the elements and print them.
 If we execute the example, we are going to get the following result:

 ```console
 Index=0; Value=Hello